-Occupational therapist and dementia education expert Teepa Snow, M.S., examines three of the most common communication breakdowns that patients and caregivers experience, as well as techniques for handling them in a way that will diffuse tensions and provide reassurance.
+Occupational therapist and dementia education expert Teepa Snow, M.S., examines three of the most common communication difficulties that patients and caregivers experience, as well as techniques for handling them in a way that will diffuse tensions and provide reassurance.

-Common Accusations By Dementia Patients
+1. Accusations by Dementia Patients

 Individuals with dementia are sometimes prone to falsely accusing people, including family members and caregivers, of things like theft and abuse.
 This behavior is both hurtful and potentially incriminating.

 In these situations, it’s important to remember that a dementia patient only says these things because their broken brain is telling them that they are true.
 Their mind is attempting to fill in the information gaps caused by their confusion and memory loss.
-This can result in something called confabulation, also known as “honest lying.”
+This can result in something called confabulation, which is also known as “honest lying.”

-In this scenario, you won’t be able to convince your mother that she is wrong.
+No matter what you do or say, you won’t be able to convince your mother that she is wrong.
 In situations like this, Snow recommends avoiding confrontation about false accusations.
 Instead, it’s important to validate your loved one’s feelings and empathize with their situation.

-“The unfortunate reality is that elders are prone to accusing the people that are most involved in their care (caregivers, other family members, etc.) because those are the people that they see most often,” muses Snow.
+“The unfortunate reality is that elders are prone to accusing the people that are most involved in their care (caregivers, other family members, etc.) because those are the people they see most often,” muses Snow.
 “This can be extremely hurtful, but it’s important to try and let it go and view these accusations as brain failures rather than personal attacks.”

-We all think things from time to time that we wouldn’t dare say out loud, but dementia can cause a person’s impulse control to decrease, essentially stripping them of their filter.
+We all think things from time to time that we wouldn’t dare say out loud, but dementia can cause a person’s impulse control to decrease, essentially stripping them of their social filter.
 Dementia patients have been known to sling insults, spew obscenities and even make sexual remarks to family, friends and strangers alike.
 The result can be utterly mortifying for everyone within earshot, except, of course, the person with dementia.

 Snow attributes these troubling behaviors to the fact that the disease usually causes significant damage to the left side of the brain first.
 “This is the side that governs vocabulary and higher speech functions, while the right side of the brain helps people to engage in social chit chat and keep the rhythm of speech,” she explains.
-“The right is also where most curse words are stored and it is generally not as affected as the left side.”
+“The right is also where most curse words are stored, and it is generally not as affected as the left side.”

 So, when your father has a not-so-nice thought about a heavyset woman who walks by while you’re dining at a restaurant, he can’t help but blurt out what he’s thinking: “Boy is she a fatty!
 Hey, sweetheart, lay off the cupcakes!”
 He may also use a few expletives if he has difficulty accessing other words in his vocabulary to articulate this thought that he should know to keep to himself.